Imagine a technology that connects commercial tablets and crew devices in flight with an aircraft’s existing onboard data system.

 The ACARS proxy in particular allows multiple EFBs to send and receive ACARS messages, supporting pilots with ground and air Flight Operations communications, the distribution of flight documents, and load sheets.

 Crucially, the new technology provides Aircraft Interface Device (AID) functionality without having to install a separate AID unit.
-And with more than 12,000 GroundLink® units already flying, it is an easy transition for those with the technology already installed, protecting their legacy investment.
+And with more than 10,000 GroundLink® units already flying on all major aircraft models, it is an easy transition for those with the technology already installed, protecting their legacy investment.